jupyterhub/jupyterhub/docs/source/howto/upgrading-v5.md

 If you were using subdomains before

-JupyterHub 5 allows complete customization of the subdomain scheme and changes the default subdomain scheme. via the new {attr}`.JupyterHub.subdomain_hook`.
+JupyterHub 5 allows complete customization of the subdomain scheme via the new {attr}`.JupyterHub.subdomain_hook`, and changes the default subdomain scheme.
+.

 You can provide a completely custom subdomain scheme, or select one of two default implementations by name: `idna` or `legacy`. `idna` is the default.